clauswilke/pinetree/docs/parameters.rst

 Defines all genomic elements in the simulation, including promoters, terminators, and transcripts. `elements` defines a list of these elements, and each element will include a `type`, `name`, `start`, and `stop` fields.

 ``name``
-    name of the genomic element
+    Name of the genomic element

 ``type``
     There are three supported types: